-- 1 cup chocolate (chips or chopped bar)
+- ¾ cup chocolate chips or chopped bar

-- Mix together the all-purpose flour, baking soda, arrowroot starch, salt, and strawberry powder.
+- Mix together the all-purpose flour, baking soda, cornstarch, salt, and strawberry powder.
 Set aside.

 - Melt your unsalted butter slowly.
 Heat until a small amount of the butter is still solid, and stirring until it fully melts to reduce cooling time.

 - Beat the butter, Domino® Golden Sugar, and Domino® Light Brown Sugar until it becomes light and fluffy - about 3 - 4 minutes.

 - Add in the egg, yolk, and vanilla extract.
 Beat until well-incorporated - about another 2 minutes.

 - Stir in the flour mixture until just combined and there are no streaks of flour.

 - Fold in the chocolate.
 If you are using whole chocolate bars, roughly chop them.